How To Freeze Your Credit – Pros & Cons (2026 Guide)

 How do you place a credit freeze with Experian?

-By phone: 888-EXPERIAN (888-397-3742)
+By phone: Call 888-EXPERIAN (888-397-3742)

-By mail: Experian Security Freeze, P.O.
+By mail: Send your request to Experian Security Freeze, P.O.
 Box 9554, Allen, TX 75013.

-How do you set up a credit freeze with Transunion?
+How do you set up a credit freeze with TransUnion?

-Online: TransUnion.com/credit-help
+Online: Visit TransUnion.com/credit-help

 How soon can you place and remove a credit freeze?